Mt Messenger and the wider Parininihi area is a significant landscape and ecological area, which has cultural and spiritual importance to local iwi.

-Restoration planting of over 120,000 plants covering 32 hectares will help offset native vegetation removed to build the road and lessen the effects of construction on the local ecology.
+Restoration planting of over 120,000 plants covering 32 hectares will help offset the native vegetation removed to build the road and lessen the effects of construction on the local ecology.

 Approach to landscape design